kainjow/Mustache/README.md

 ## Run Tests

-For Linux and OS X:

-    make

-Older versions of OS X may need to build with `make tests_mac`
+For Linux and OS X, run `make`.
+For older versions of OS X you may need to build with `make tests_mac`.

 For Visual Studio 2013 (CMake 2.8+ required) open a Visual Studio Command Prompt, then: